softchris/golang-book/02-data-types/04-interfaces/README.md

-# Go from the beginning - interfaces
+# Interfaces

-This chapter covers what an interface and what too use it for.
+This chapter covers what an interface is and what to use it for.

-##  Pre-Lecture Quiz

-TODO

 ## Introduction

 This chapter will cover:

-- What an interface and how it differs from a struct
+- What is an interface and how does it differ from a struct.
-- How to add behavior
+- How to add behaviour.
-- Implement an interface
+- Implement an interface.
-- Type assertions
+- Type assertions.
-- Changing a value
+- Changing a value.

 ## Interface

-To describe what an interface is, lets start by talking about structs and how they are different from an interface.
+To describe what an interface is, let's start by talking about structs and how they are different from an interface.

 With structs, we can define properties we want a concept to have, like for example a car: